What to stream this weekend: 'One World' concert, '#blackAF'

-April 17 (UPI) -- As we continue to stay indoors due to the COVID-19 pandemic, more entertainment options are becoming available to stream from home.
+A new show from Black-ish creator Kenya Barris, #blackAF," premieres, featuring Rashida Jones.
+The Hunger Games will stream on YouTube for free.
+And live concerts include the One World Together at Home event starring Lady Gaga, Elton John and dozens more performers.

+K-pop sensation BTS also streams their Bang Bang Con event for fans.

-Here's a list of films, TV shows, concerts and video games that will be released this weekend.
+Here's a rundown of films, TV shows, concerts and video games that will be released this weekend.

 Films